-One of the body's natural anxiety coping mechanisms is sleep.
-When you sleep, your mind and body relax, so the next day you're sharper and able to withstand some of life's daily stresses.
+When you sleep your mind and body relax, so the next day you're sharper and able to withstand some of life's daily stresses.
 For those with anxiety however, sleep is not always easy to come by.

 Why Anxiety Causes Sleep Problems

-Anxiety can affect sleep in a host of different ways.
-Nearly every symptom of anxiety has the potential to disrupt your ability to sleep, since sleep itself is only possible when your body and mind are relaxed.
+Anxiety can affect sleep in a variety of ways.
+Nearly every symptom of anxiety has the potential to disrupt your ability to sleep since sleep is only possible when your body and mind are relaxed.

 Sleep problems may be caused by any number of factors.
 These include:

-- Racing Thoughts – Racing thoughts is likely the most common cause of sleep disorders in those with anxiety.
-Thoughts often race because of stress, but the thoughts themselves may or may not be stress related.
-Often those with stress simply struggle to stop focusing on thoughts, no matter what they are.
+- Racing Thoughts Racing thoughts may be one of the most common causes of sleep disorders in those with anxiety.
+Thoughts often race because of stress, even though the thoughts themselves may not be stress related.
+Those with stress may simply struggle to stop focusing on thoughts, regardless of the topic.

 - Racing Heart/Body Anxiety can engage the sympathetic nervous system which is responsible for the fight or flight response.
 This causes energy and adrenaline to spread through your body.
-When your body feels like it's on edge, it's very difficult to reach the level of relaxation required for a gentle sleep.
+When your body feels like it's on edge it is very difficult to reach the level of relaxation required for sleep.

-- Muscle Tension – Anxiety also causes tremendous physical tension in your muscles – tension that can be incredibly problematic.
-It's very difficult to sleep when your body is tensed up, but that tension is very natural when stress consumes your life.
+- Muscle Tension Anxiety also causes tremendous physical tension in your muscles - tension that can be incredibly problematic.
+Individuals who have anxiety may not even realize that they are tense.
+That muscle tension makes it difficult to fall asleep.

-- "Needs" – Especially common in those with obsessive compulsive disorder, you may also feel like you have worries or things you need to complete that prevent you from sleeping.
-Compulsions may keep you up later than you wanted, and anxiety may cause you to feel like you need to do something like watch TV or take care of something on your to do list before trying to go to bed.
+- "Needs" Especially common in those with obsessive compulsive disorder, you may feel like you have worries or things you need to complete, which prevents you from sleeping.
+Compulsions may keep you up later than you wanted or may cause you to feel like you need to do something like watch TV or take care of something on your to do list before trying to go to bed.

 How to Sleep With Anxiety

-Sleep problems are called problems for a reason, and few of them have an immediate cure.
-Ideally, you'll need to focus on reducing your anxiety and stress in general, so that you're less consumed by these negative experiences and can drift off to sleep more easily.
+Sleep problems are extremely common for those struggling with anxiety.
+Ideally, you'll need to focus on reducing your anxiety and stress in general so that you're less consumed by the negative thoughts and experiences, and can drift off to sleep more easily.

-- Journal Writing – The first, and arguably most important strategy to try, is journal writing.
-People see journal writing as important for kids, but writing your thoughts in a journal has an effect on your ability to sleep as well.
+- Journal Writing One successful tool is journal writing.
+People may see journal writing as important for kids, but writing your thoughts in a journal has an effect on your ability to sleep as well.
 Your brain is a fascinating thing, and when your mind knows that you have written a persistent thought down (one that keeps you awake), it will feel better about letting the thought go, knowing that it's in a permanent place.
 Any time you have a thought that won't leave your mind, try writing it in a journal.

-- Daily Jogging – At least 3 to 4 hours before you go to sleep (and possibly as early as the morning), try to get out for a long jog.
+- Daily Jogging or Exercise At least 3 to 4 hours before you go to sleep (and possibly as early as the morning), try to get out for a long jog.
 Jogging is actually a natural anxiety reduction strategy, and one that releases endorphins that calm the mind and body.
 But beyond that, jogging tires the muscles, so when you go to bed they will be much less tense.
 If jogging is not something you are interested in, try another form of exercise which increases heart rate and exerts a good amount of physical energy, as it will have the same effects as jogging.

 Mental distractions can also be beneficial, especially for heavy sleepers.
 Some people find that turning on radios, podcasts, or television sets, and putting the volume as low as possible so that you can barely make out the words can be helpful.
 Your mind tries to listen to the distraction, causing it to stop focusing on the stressful thoughts, and ultimately you're able to fall asleep.